-I'm probably like most people and only cook corned beef once a year, on St. Patrick's Day, but I've always wondered why I don't make it more often.
-Since I use a slow cooker, this comforting dinner is mostly hands-off and pretty easy.
+I’m probably like most people and only cook corned beef once a year, on St. Patrick’s Day, but I’ve always wondered why I don’t make it more often.
+Since I make my corned beef in a slow cooker, this comforting dinner is mostly hands-off and pretty easy.
 What I really enjoy most is turning the leftovers into corned beef hash the next day for breakfast.
 Two meals for the effort of one?
-You can't beat that!
+You can’t beat that!

 There’s honestly no one way to make corned beef hash.
 Some swear by mixing the vegetables from a corned beef dinner into the hash, while some like to finely chop the meat to form patties.

 This version — the simple, classic version — is how I generally like to make it.
 Red bell pepper adds color and sweetness, and of course, any hash needs to starts with sautéed onions and finish with a runny fried egg.
 This breakfast is substantial enough on its own and truly makes a stupendous brunch.

 - While it tastes best with corned beef made with brisket, I’ve also had great success just buying the corned beef from the deli counter that’s used in sandwiches.

 - Choose starchy potatoes like russets.

 - Use a nonstick frying pan or seasoned cast iron skillet to get a good sear on the potatoes.

 russet potatoes, peeled and medium dice

 medium red bell pepper, cored, seeded, and diced